 How well have they done at providing the promised services?
 Very

 poorly, in my opinion.
-Nay, let me go further, and suggest that their
+Nay, let me go further, and suggest that

 activities have been fraudulent at best (they did not fulfill their